23 Cloud microphysics

 23.3.4 Accretion

-The so-called Accretion refers to the growth of precipitation particles $p$ due to collisions with cloud droplets or cloud ice particles.
-The terms coalescence and coagulation are sometimes used for this purpose, although the meaning is not always entirely uniform.
-Coalescence is usually used synonymously with accretion, often in reference to raindrops (Sect.
+The so-called accretion denotes the growth of precipitation particles $p$ through collisions with cloud droplets or cloud ice particles.
+The terms coalescence and coagulation are sometimes also used for this, although not always with an entirely uniform meaning.
+Coalescence is mostly used synonymously with accretion, often with reference to raindrops (Sect.
 23.3.4.1).
-Coagulation is basically synonymous with accretion and coalescence, but usually refers to the growth of snow at the expense of other condensate classes (Sect.
+Coagulation is in principle likewise synonymous with accretion and coalescence, but usually refers to the growth of snow at the expense of other condensate classes (Sect.
 23.3.4.2).
-In this text we will therefore only speak of accretion.
+In this text, therefore, only accretion is spoken of.

-Here $\rho_c$ and $n_p$ are the particle densities of the cloud and precipitation particles and $E_{p,c}$ is the probability that two particles merge into one particle after a collision.
-From now on it will be neglected, i.e. h. it is set at one:
+Here, $\rho_c$ and $n_p$ are the particle densities of the cloud and precipitation particles, and $E_{p,c}$ is the probability that two particles merge into one after a collision.
+From now on it is neglected, i.e. set equal to one:

 \[ \begin{align} Q_{a,p} = n_p\pi r^2v_p\left(r\right)\rho_c. \end{align} \]

-If, on the other hand, you assume a size distribution of the raindrops $n_p\left(r\right)$, you get
+If, on the other hand, one assumes a size distribution $n_p\left(r\right)$ of the raindrops, one obtains

 \[ \begin{align} Q_{a,p} = \int_0^\infty n_p\left(r\right)\pi r^2v_p\left(r\right)\rho_cdr = \pi\rho_c\int_0^\infty n_p\left(r\right)r^2v_p\left(r\right)dr = \pi\rho_c\int_0^\infty n_p\left(r\right)r^2v_p\left(r\right)dr. \end{align} \]